XiaolinSong5/kubernetes-craftsmen/README.md

 Now that we have 1 pod up-and-running, let's make this service a highly available service, by running two instances of this pod.

 #### Ingress route does not work
-You may already have noticed the company endpoints are not reachable through your external endpoint.
+You may already have noticed the company endpoints are not reachable through your external endpoint (for example `GET https://$user.lion7.dev/company/health`).
 What's going on?

 Let's first check if our app is running correctly, by routing the pod to your local machine: